The Real Insurance Sydney Harbour 10k & 5k will be held on Sunday, 9 July 2017.

 The event organiser is not responsible for undelivered or lost race bibs due to incorrect/incomplete addresses provided.
 To double check or update your address, please login to your dashboard.

 We understand that sometimes injury, illness or circumstances out of your control may interrupt your training or availability to run in your chosen event on the day.
-For this reason, you can change between events by completing a Change Event Form.
+For this reason, you can change between events by following the below steps:

-You can downgrade with no extra cost, and the race fee difference is refundable before 31 May 2017.
-To upgrade, you need to pay the difference in race fee.
+You can downgrade with no extra cost, and you need to pay the difference in race fee to upgrade.

 |Saturday 8 July 2017 midnight||Friday 7 July 2017, 8am – 6pm|